 Whether you are looking to start building experience in this sector or already have some directly relevant experience to market, tailoring your CV is crucial.
-Potential employers need to see that you have an understanding of, passion for and ability to thrive in their organisation and the role advertised or that for which you are speculatively applying.
+Potential employers need to see that you have an understanding of, demonstrable interest in and ability to thrive in their organisation and the role advertised or that for which you are speculatively applying.

 Highlight the skills outlined above that you have already gained in your degree – what are the most relevant courses you have taken or transferable skills you have built?
 How have these skills been further developed outside of your degree, through roles in societies, student editorial work, freelance consultancy, travel, previous work experience and internships, etc?
 Are you doing all you can in the way you phrase the bullet points in your CV to convey the research, communication, team-work, numerical, regional, thematic or other interests you know that organisation values?